Home | Browse Topics | Individual rights & freedoms | Gender and sexuality | Overview

 Takatāpui: Takatāpui is an inclusive te reo Māori term.
 The traditional translation of the word is “intimate friend of the same sex,” but it is now often used in a similar way to “rainbow person,” “rainbow community,” or LGBTQIA+ in te reo.
 If you’re otherwise communicating in English, the term should only be used for Māori individuals and communities.

-Intersex: An intersex person has a variations of sex characteristics from birth, as opposed to through taking hormones or having surgery.
+Intersex: An intersex person has a variation of sex characteristics from birth, as opposed to through taking hormones or having surgery.
 Sex characteristics include things like hormones, chromosomes, genitals, and internal reproductive organs.
 These variations mean their sex characteristics don’t clearly fit into a ‘male’ or ‘female’ category.

 Sex marker: A sex marker is the marker used to confirm your identity on legal documents and records.
 These are usually the letter M, F, X, or another marker for non-binary gender.
 There is no consistent approach to sex and gender for identity documents in New Zealand, so options available to you might be different on different forms.